menu

 Occupations and Workforce

-Unlike some towns, Interlochen isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Interlochen are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Interlochen is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Interlochen is a town of managers, construction workers and builders, and service providers.
 There are especially a lot of people living in Interlochen who work in business and financial occupations (31.28%), management occupations (13.33%), and healthcare suport services (12.31%).

 Setting & Lifestyle